kurasaiteja/Medical-Bills-API/README.md

 Follow the instructions below to set up the application on your local machine.

-1. Clone the repository: `git clone https://github.com/<username>/medical-bill-api.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd medical-bill-api`
+2. Navigate to the project directory
 3. Install the dependencies: `npm install`
 4. Start the server: `npm start`
 5. The API should now be available at `http://localhost:3000/`.